Feyerabend/vm/ps/APPLE.md

 *device-independent*.

 Apple’s LaserWriter printer, one of the first to incorporate PostScript, played a key role.
-Combined with the Macintosh’s graphical user interface, it allowed seamless production, blending text and graphics smoothly.
+Combined with the Macintosh’s *graphical user interface*, it allowed seamless production, blending text and graphics smoothly.

-Using PostScript was part of Apple’s larger initiative in the desktop publishing revolution.
+Using PostScript was part of Apple’s larger initiative in the *desktop publishing revolution* (DTP).
 Along with software like Aldus PageMaker, it enabled users to create professional-quality documents in-house, showcasing the capabilities of the Macintosh in producing high-quality printed materials.

 PostScript allowed to consistently documents to be reproduced at any size and